arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/environmental-monitor-application-note/content.md

 ## Hardware Setup Overview

-The electrical connections of the proposed environmental monitor are shown in the diagram below:
+The electrical connections of the proposed outdoor air quality monitor are shown in the diagram below:

-The diagram illustrates the connection of all the environmental monitor's components.
-The Portenta C33 is the monitor's main controller; the Nicla Sense Env board provides temperature, humidity, and outdoor air quality data, while the PMS7003 sensor provides airborne particulate matter data.
+The diagram illustrates the connection of all the monitor's components.
+The Portenta C33 is the monitor's main controller; the Nicla Sense Env board provides temperature, humidity, and outdoor air quality data.

-The Nicla Sense Env is connected to the Portenta C33 via ESLOV and the PMS7003 via Serial.
-The monitor has one main voltage bus (+5 VDC from the Portenta C33) that powers both the Nicla Sense Env and the PMS7003 sensor.
-The Portenta C33 is powered through its onboard USB-C port for testing purposes.
+The Nicla Sense Env is connected to the Portenta C33 via ESLOV.
+The monitor has one main voltage bus (+5 VDC from the Portenta C33) that powers  the Nicla Sense Env, the Portenta C33 is powered through its onboard USB-C port for testing purposes.

 ## Understanding Outdoor Air Quality

 Air pollution is not just a problem in urban areas; rural environments also face significant risks from pollutants like nitrogen dioxide (NO2) and ozone (O3).
-These gases and particulate matter (PM) pose serious health risks, especially for vulnerable populations.
+These gases pose serious health risks, especially for vulnerable populations.
 NO2, produced by combustion engines and industrial processes, can travel far beyond urban centers.
-O3, formed by atmospheric chemical reactions, affects urban and rural regions, especially during warmer seasons.
+O3, formed by atmospheric chemical reactions, affects urban and rural regions, especially during warmer seasons of the year.

 Real-time monitoring is critical in urban and rural settings to manage exposure to these pollutants properly.
-Air quality tracking helps individuals and communities proactively reduce health risks.
+Air quality tracking and monitoring helps individuals and communities to proactively reduce health risks.

 ### The Role of Sensors in Air Quality Monitoring

-This application note uses modern sensors to provide accurate, real-time measurements of various pollutants.
-The Nicla Sense Env, with the PMS7003 sensor, offers an interesting solution for monitoring outdoor air quality:
+This application note uses modern and state of the art sensors to provide accurate, real-time measurements of various pollutants.
+The Nicla Sense Env board offers an interesting solution for monitoring outdoor air quality.

-- **Particulate Matter (PM2.5 and PM10)**: Measures fine particles suspended in the air, which can penetrate the lungs and cause health problems.
 - **NO2 Sensor**: Detects nitrogen dioxide, a harmful gas released by vehicles and industrial activities.
 - **O3 Sensor**: Measures ozone, a gas that forms in the atmosphere through reactions between pollutants and sunlight, contributing to respiratory problems.
 - **Outdoor Air Quality Index (AQI)**: The AQI simplifies the interpretation of air quality by combining data from multiple pollutants (PM, NO2, O3) into a single value.